MileHacker Logo

 Accessibility Services

-• Public Transport: Most newer buses are wheelchair accessible.
+• Public Transport: Most newer wheelchair users can take the buses.
 Stirling Train Station has step-free platform access.

-• Historic Sites: Stirling Castle has significantly improved accessibility with ramps/lifts where possible.
+• Historic Sites: Stirling Castle has significantly improved accessibility with ramps/lifts if you can.
 The Battle of Bannockburn Visitor Centre is fully accessible.

 • General City Access: Modern pavements are good; Old Town has steep inclines and cobbles (challenging for wheelchairs).